pyranha-labs/vectorgrep/README.md

 ## FAQ

-#### Q: How does HyperGrep compare to other Hyperscan python libraries?
+#### Q: How does VectorGrep compare to other Vectorscan/Hyperscan python libraries?

-**A:** HyperGrep has a specific goal: provide a high performance "grep" like interface in python, but with more control.
-It is not intended to be a full set of bindings to Hyperscan.
+**A:** VectorGrep has a specific goal: provide a high performance "grep" like interface in python, but with more control.
+It is not intended to be a full set of bindings to Vectorscan/Hyperscan.
 If you need full control over the low level backend, there are other python libraries intended for that use case.
 Here are a few of the reasons for the focused goal of this library:

 - Simplify developer integration.
-  - No experience with Hyperscan required.
+  - No experience with Vectorscan/Hyperscan required.
   - Familiarity with `grep` variants beneficial, but not required.
 - Avoid messy subprocess chains common in "parallel grep" implementations.
   - Commands like `zgrep` are actually a `zcat` + `grep`.
 This can lead to 3+ processes per file read.